tj-actions/changed-files/README.md

           fetch-depth: 0  # OR "2" -> To retrieve the preceding commit.

       # Example 1
-      - name: Get changed files
-        id: changed-files
-        uses: tj-actions/changed-files@v37

-        # To compare changes between the current commit and the last pushed remote commit set `since_last_remote_commit: true`. e.g
-        # with:
-        #   since_last_remote_commit: true

-      - name: List all changed files
-        run: |
-          for file in ${{ steps.changed-files.outputs.all_changed_files }}; do
-            echo "$file was changed"
-          done

-      # Example 2
-      - name: Get changed files in the docs folder
-        id: changed-files-specific
-        uses: tj-actions/changed-files@v37
-        with:
-          files: docs/*.{js,html}  # Alternatively using: `docs/**` or `docs`
-          files_ignore: docs/static.js

-      - name: Run step if any file(s) in the docs folder change
-        if: steps.changed-files-specific.outputs.any_changed == 'true'
-        run: |
-          echo "One or more files in the docs folder has changed." echo "List all the files that have changed: ${{ steps.changed-files-specific.outputs.all_changed_files }}"

-      # Example 3
       - name: Get all test, doc and src files that have changed
         id: changed-files-yaml
         uses: tj-actions/changed-files@v37